The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: The Principle of Isomorphism

+We emphasize what PIso does and does not claim: \begin{itemize} \item PIso \emph{does} distinguish the minimal latent structure required by a task (its topology) from additional properties of embeddings and readouts. \item PIso \emph{does not} prove that the brain separately optimizes PI and NM as two independent biological objectives. \item PIso \emph{does not} imply that latent topology alone determines single-cell tuning. \end{itemize}

-PIso synthesizes ideas that have appeared across neuroscience and artificial intelligence.
-In neuroscience, normative theories view neural activity as evolutionarily optimized for ecological demands \citep{attneave1954some,barlow1961possible}, early work on representational geometry emphasized preserving similarity relations \citep{shepard1970second,edelman1998representation}, and recent studies highlight encoding transformations as well as variables \citep{dorrell2022actionable,gao2021path,xu2022conformal}.
+PIso connects to a range of concepts from neuroscience and artificial intelligence (AI).
+In neuroscience, normative theories view neural activity as evolutionarily optimized for ecological demands \citep{attneave1954some,barlow1961possible}, early work on representational geometry emphasized preserving similarity relations \citep{shepard1970second,edelman1998representation}, and recent studies highlight encoding transformations as well as variables \citep{dorrell2022actionable,gao2021path,xu2023conformal}.
 In AI, related notions appear as inductive biases \citep{wolpert1997no,bengio2013representation}, with geometric deep learning enforcing equivariance to task-defined groups \citep{bronstein2021geometric}, and representational alignment showing convergence of representation across systems solving similar tasks \citep{sucholutsky2023getting}.

-In the following, we apply this framework to grid cells, while emphasizing that PIso is broadly applicable across neuroscience and machine learning as a general tool for analyzing population activity and guiding architecture design.